nionis/Profam/README.md

 # Profam
 All in One Profanity and Spam Tool, supporting multiple languages and modes.
+*Atm works only if you have babel on client, compile coming soon.*

 ## Tools Available
 | Tool | Use | Default Status |